SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ingest_visibilities/README.md

 as a set of Docker containers using container orchestration (currently Docker Swarm).

-The main workflow function is in the `recv` folder and a a CSP emulator is provided in the `send` folder.
+The main workflow function is in the `recv` folder and a CSP emulator is provided in the `send` folder.

 Docker images for the current version of send and receive can be found in